magento/merchdocs/src/customers/account-company-update.md

 The [Role Resources]({% link system/permissions-role-resources.md %}) settings control the ability to:

-- Add New Company
+- Add a new company
-- Delete Company
+- Delete a company
-- Reimburse Balance
+- Apply a balance reimbursement
 - View companies

-These role resources must be set for the [User Role]({% link system/permissions-user-roles.md %}) that the admin user is under.
+These role resources must be set for the [User Role]({% link system/permissions-user-roles.md %}) that the user account is under.

 ## Update a company profile